AU-COBRA/ConCert/extra/extraction-results.md

 # ConCert Extraction Results
 This repository contains source code of programs extracted from Coq using the [ConCert](https://github.com/AU-COBRA/ConCert) framework.

-The programs were written in Coq, verified and extracted to several languages using verfied code extraction.
+The programs were written in Coq, verified and extracted to several languages using verified code extraction.
 The original programs can be found [here](https://github.com/AU-COBRA/ConCert/tree/master/examples).

 ## Structure of the project